blueset/project-lyricova/README.md

 ## Etymology

-The name _Lyricova_ is a made up word from “lyrics” and “nova” (taking the meaning of _new_), which signifies a new way to write blogs.
+The name _Lyricova_ is a made up word from “lyrics” and “voca” (taken from _Vocaloid_) or “nova” (taking the meaning of _new_), which signifies a new way of working with Vocaloid lyrics.
 This project was previously known as _Project Gy_ which is taken from its name in Chinese, Gē-yǔ (歌語). 歌 means _songs_, and 語 means _to express_, putting together, Gē-yǔ is making a sense of expressing oneself through songs and lyrics.

 ## See also